Radacon/ESP_Remote_Start/README.md

 <p>This is pretty easy, 3.3V (from your ESP) connects to + on the fob and Gnd connects to -.
 Okay now what about the buttons?
 With my sample size of two, the microcontroller embedded in the key fobs uses a pull-up topology.
 Follow the traces on the fob to determine which ones are connected to the microcontroller and which ones are ground connections.
 From here, you can solder wires from the ESP GPIO pins to the pads feeding into the microcontroller.</p>

 <h3>Disclaimer</h3>
 <p> This project is a proof of concept.
 It is by no means a finished product and should not be treated as such.
 This is here to help you help me get my foot in the door with HTML/CSS/AJAX and interfacing an ESP8266 with a real-world device.
-Please use common sense </p>
+Please use common sense.
+This is not code that you should trust for your safety.</p>